 5. Bigfoot Sightings in Christian County, Illinois

 An urban legend is not complete without a bit of Bigfoot activity.

 Two miles southwest of Taylorville, Illinois, on a spring day in May 2008, a father and son traveling from Taylorville to Morrisonville drove over a small hill.
 The two witnesses saw a tall, upright animal walking across the road.

 Another sighting takes place in the Fall of September 2008, near the father and son sighting, two miles southwest of Taylorville.
 A woman saw a giant hairy creature walk out of a ditch and cross the front of her car.

-In Edinburg, Illinois in the late Winter of 2013.
-A woman stopped at a T-road, saw several frighten deer running.
+In Edinburg, Illinois, in the late Winter of 2013.
+A woman stopped at a T-road and saw several frightened deer running.
 She saw a large hairy creature on two legs chasing them.